A pandemic Christmas: Services move online, people stay home

 “All I can do is to work as much as I can, get by and hope this damn virus disappears next year,” he said.

-The Chapel of the Cross in Chapel Hill, North Carolina, stuck with five services but in-person attendance was capped at 25 people, compared to as many 2,000 before the pandemic.
+The Chapel of the Cross in Chapel Hill, North Carolina, had five services but in-person attendance was capped at 25 people, compared to as many 2,000 before the pandemic.
 A Christmas Eve pageant that is normally performed in person was recorded and shown online.

 “I have to remember that Christians have been celebrating Christmas for hundreds of years in all sorts of circumstances," said the Rev. Elizabeth Marie Melchionna, the church rector.
 "Some of the external appearances are different and yet the essence remains the same.
 What has not changed is that essential longing and celebration for love that is born at Christmas.”

-Note: This story has been corrected to show that Suzanne Rose is from Raleigh, North Carolina, not Winston-Salem.